Curbside lending: Frequently Asked Questions

 How long can I keep my books?

-No books taken out before the confinement are due until 1 June 2020 or later.
-If you receive an overdue notice but are unable to return your books, please email us so we can adjust your books’ due dates.
+No books taken out before the confinement are due before 8 December 2020, and this due date will be automatically prolonged if the reconfinement is extended by the French government.
+If you receive an overdue notice for books that were due before October, but are unable to return your books during our curbside lending hours, please email us so we can adjust your books’ due dates.

 What’s a saved title list?